kyma-project/kyma/docs/03-tutorials/00-serverless/svls-12-use-opentelemetry-client.md

       return "hello OpenTelemetry"
    ```

-2. [Expose function](./svls-03-expose-function.md) and access the Function's external address.
+2. [Expose your Function](./svls-03-expose-function.md) and access the Function's external address.
 3. [Expose Jaeger securely](../../04-operation-guides/security/sec-06-access-expose-kiali-grafana.md).
-4. Open the following Jaeger's addres in the browser:
+4. Open the following Jaeger's address in the browser:

    ```text
    http://localhost:16686
    ```

-5. Find and select the deployment's name in the `Service` list and click `Find Traces`.
+5. Find and select the Deployment's name in the `Service` list and click `Find Traces`.

 </details>
 </div>